UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-loading-data-into-R.md

 > You may find that some older functions don't work on tibbles.
 A tibble
 > can be converted to a dataframe using `as.data.frame(mytibble)`.
 To convert
 > a data frame to a tibble, use `as.tibble(mydataframe)`
 >
+> Tibbles behave more consistently than data frames when subsetting with `[]`;
+> this will always return another tibble.
+This isn't the case when working with
+> data.frames.
+You can find out more about the differences  between data.frames and
+> tibbles by typing `vignette("tibble")`.
+>
 > `read_csv()` will always read variables containing text as character variables.
 In contrast,
 > the base R function `read.csv()` will, by default, convert any character variable to a factor.